JoaoCostaIFG/LPOO/docs/README.md

 With this reorganization of the code and the use of the **Null object** pattern, we managed to streamline the creation/implementation of new game objects with different abilities/combination of abilities.
-I also provided us with the ability to stop worrying about the specific abilities of each object when working with the game objects in bulk.
+It also provided us with the ability to stop worrying about the specific abilities of each object when working with the game objects in bulk.